 And I did without any of that previous nonsense!

 Okay.
-Now that you know why grading/trimming, clipping, and notching are important, let’s define some terms and learn how…
+Now that you know why grading, trimming, clipping, and notching are important, let’s define some terms and learn…

-During the construction of a garment, you may have to grade (or trim) two seam allowances (SAs) that are pressed together, rather than pressed open.
-For example, like when you apply a collar.
+During the construction of a garment, you may have to grade (or trim) two SAs that are pressed together, rather than pressed open.
+For example, like when you apply a collar or a waistband.

 And lucky for us, grading SAs is a lot easier than earning good grades in school.
-Because all you need to do is reduce the width of one or both SAs to about half their original width.
+Because all you need to do is to:

 Makes sense, right?!